What is a Sacroiliac Injection (SI)?

 Sacroiliac Injections Procedure

-- A nurse will call you several days before the procedure to review your child's procedure and give specific instructions.
+- A nurse will call you several days before the procedure to review the procedure and give specific instructions.

 - Sedation is not usually needed, but can be arranged.

-- You and your child will check in at the Radiology Department on the 1st floor of B building unless otherwise instructed.
+- You and your child will check in at the Radiology Department on the first floor of B building or Same Day Surgery on the third floor, unless otherwise instructed.

-- You and your child will be escorted to a procedure room and your child will be asked to change into a hospital gown.
+- You or your child will be escorted to a procedure room and your child will be asked to change into a hospital gown.

 - Most patients usually lie on their stomach.